14th DISTRICT LOGO

 From 1995-2000, Chaplain Chanthaphon attended college at Concordia University in Saint Paul, Minnesota where he earned a Bachelor of Arts (B.A.)
 Degree with emphases in Lutheran Theology and Christian Outreach.
 Then, he worked at U.S. Bank as personal banker and sales associate at Herberger’s Department Store for one year in St. Paul.
 MN.

-His personal awards include the Navy and Marine Corps Commendation Medal (4 awards).
+His personal awards include the Navy and Marine Corps Commendation Medal (4 awards) and Coast Guard Achievement Medal.